hossamzee/geoqassim/readme.md

 - Make the date readable as possible.
 - Add alternative text to every image in the website.
 - Do the page tree correctly.
-- Do the unfulfilled URLs, e.g. RSS, and Twitter.
+- Do the unfulfilled URLs, e.g. Youtube, and Twitter.
-- Do the users page in the control panel, so as, the login/logout page.
 - Do the maillist/newsletter.
 - Make a photo that consists of combined photos for each album.
 - Handle exceptions in production, never show the enduser what happened.
 - Check the style of the control panel rows.
 - Do the control panel home page.
-- Consider deleting the photos whenever destroy method is being called.
 - Check form with the attribute files, they maybe do not need it.
-- Fix the URL to the admin homepage.
 - Do the searching and indexing.
 - Consider doing some styling, specially, with photos_show page.
 - Update the main album photo, in a good way of course.